thatstarryflow/bingWallpaperSQL/README.md

 # DailyBingWallpaper

-Fetches the json of daily Bing wallpaper.
+Save the json of daily Bing wallpaper.

 ## Prerequisites